How should new technologies be assessed?

 Cryoablation balloon:

-The cryo balloon is comprises of a balloon on the end of a catheter which is inflated in the left atrium and then jammed in each of the pulmonary veins in turn.
-When the balloon is in the vein it is then frozen by passing gas through the catheter.
+The cryo balloon is usually our first choice for AF ablation and has been used in over a million patients around the world over more than 15 years.
+We therefore have a very good understanding of its success rates and both its short and long-term (none identified to date) risks.
+It comprises of a balloon on the end of a catheter which is inflated in the left atrium and then pushed up against each of the pulmonary veins in turn.
+When the balloon is against the vein it is then frozen by passing gas through the catheter.
 Where the balloon is in contact with the vein it causes freezing of the tissue and cell death.
 This renders the tissue electrically inert.
 The damage caused by cryoablation is less traumatic than RF and therefore it is less likely to cause damage to the veins.
 Unsubstantiated claims that cryo is less likely to cause stroke have never been proven.
-In addition cryoablation can be associated with damage to the nerve that stimulates the diaphragm (the phrenic nerve) but this does not usually cause symptoms and in all published reports has recovered within 12 months.
+In addition cryoablation can be associated with damage to the nerve that stimulates the diaphragm (the phrenic nerve) in 1% of patients (this number is probably now dropping because of new technological innovations) but this does not usually cause symptoms and in all published reports has recovered within 12 months.
 The potential problem with cryoablation is that it only works if the balloon is in contact with the tissue and while the balloon is perfectly circular, the pulmonary veins are not.
 Modifications of the cryoballoons now mean it is very rare to have to use additional catheters or RF ablation to complete the procedure.
 Our team performed the first randomised study to demonstrate that cryo ablation is superior to RF ablation in patients with paroxysmal AF https://www.ncbi.nlm.nih.gov/pubmed/26727045 .
 For this reason, it is our technology of choice for first time paroxysmal AF patients.